yarko/scrapedoc/source/installation.rst

 For Linux systems, this should already be the case.

-For Macintosh OS/X systems, be sure you have downloaded Xcode, free from the `Mac App Store`_ (be sure to install the command line tools).
+For Macintosh OS/X systems, downloaded Xcode free from the `Mac App Store`_ (also install the command line tools).
 Alternatively, you may be able to install just the command-line tools (see https://github.com/kennethreitz/osx-gcc-installer - we have not tried this).